Get started with Ramp Procurement agents

 Apply allto accept them, then clickSave.

-You can test your policy in two ways:
+You can test your agent in two ways:

 - From the toolbar: Click Test in the top right corner to run a simulated version of this agent using a prior request as an example.